-A violation of a Major Rule results in a meeting with the Dean of Students, Assistant Head for Student Life, and/or designee.
+A violation of a Major Rule results in a meeting with the Assistant Head for Student Life or a member of the Student Life Team.
 Students are expected to cooperate with the Student Life Office when going through the process of gathering information regarding disciplinary cases.
 Students who choose not to cooperate may be asked to withdraw.

 In most cases, violation of a Major Rule will result in a Disciplinary Hearing with the Discipline Committee (see below for explanation of Disciplinary Hearings and Discipline Committee).
-After the hearing, the Discipline Committee members will make a recommendation to the Head of School who will make all final decisions on major disciplinary cases including probation, suspension, and dismissal.
+After the hearing, the Discipline Committee members will make a recommendation to the Head of School, who will make all final decisions on major disciplinary cases, including probation, suspension, and dismissal.
 In general, students with no disciplinary history at Canterbury should expect to be placed on Probation (see below) if found in violation of a major school rule.
 Consequences may also include suspension or other sanctions deemed appropriate.
-The Discipline Committee may recommend dismissal for a student whose first offense is particularly egregious, including theft, abuse, or procuring and/or providing alcohol or drugs to Canterbury students.
-In rare cases, Canterbury reserves the right to discipline a student found in violation of a Major School Rule without a disciplinary hearing.
+The Discipline Committee may recommend dismissal for a student whose first offense is particularly egregious, including theft, harassment, abuse, or procuring and/or providing alcohol or drugs to Canterbury students.
+As mentioned, the School will not tolerate harassment of any kind, including sexual harassment or assault, harassment based upon race, religion, gender, or sexual orientation, nor will it tolerate physical injuries, threats, or intimidation.
+In certain cases, Canterbury reserves the right to discipline a student found in violation of a Major School Rule without a disciplinary hearing.